coopwilliams/cooper-williams.github.io/_posts/Word2Vec_train_test.md

 From a machine learning perspective, a few hundred movie ratings should be pretty indicative of someone's taste.
 It's at least enough to generate some strong candidates for your next movie to watch.
 Of course, there are plenty of movie recommender systems out there already.
 But they're coupled with IP silos and not really user-driven.
 Amazon Prime will steer you towards movies they have rights to.
 Netflix optimizes for time spent on the platform.
 These platforms can't learn from your whole movie history, nor help you find a diamond in the rough.

 So our goal was simple: build the movie recommender that we would want to use.
 Let me export my Letterboxd data, upload it to a web app, and get bottomless movie recommendations from all 538,353 movies on IMDb.
 To do that, we built a scraper that collected every IMDb movie review into our database (about 3.4 million reviews).
-Then I set about training models on the data.
+Then I set about training models on the data, using multiple metrics to score the models' performance on my friends' watch histories.
+The result was incredible.
+Once we had deployed the best model in a web app, I had a blast interacting with the system and exploring movie recommendations.
+The model recommended movies that I was actually interested in, and responded to positive and negative feedback with updated recommendations.

 The code below is an edited version of the iPython notebook I put together for the team that would take over the project.
 Though it's only been a few months, I recognize a lot of things I would do differently now.
 The predictor itself is a kind of antipattern called a "God object" where all the useful methods are stuffed in.
 That's a nightmare for code readability and maintainability.
 Someday I'll go back and rewrite this thing with actual design patterns.
 For now, I post it as example of what kind of recommender systems can be achieved using Word2Vec.
 I try to explain my decisions as I go and offer guidance for those who would try to replicate the results.
-The original .ipynb file can be found on GitHub, [here](https://github.com/coopwilliams/Groa/blob/master/SageMaker/Word2Vec_train_test.ipynb).
+The original .ipynb file can be found on GitHub [here](https://github.com/coopwilliams/Groa/blob/master/SageMaker/Word2Vec_train_test.ipynb).

-# The Basic Idea
+# The Theory

 The core model for our app was built around Gensim's Word2Vec algorithm.
 I won't try to explain Word2Vec in-depth, since there are so many good [articles](https://www.knime.com/blog/word-embedding-word2vec-explained) (and [this video](https://youtu.be/QyrUentbkvw)) readily available.

-But the simple version is this: Word2Vec is a neural network technique for relating words to their context.
+The simple version is this: Word2Vec is a neural network technique for relating words to their context.
 Once it's trained on a corpus of natural language text, it can either predict the next word in a sentence, or predict the sentence a word came from.
 If you have data on the products users like (e.g. movies rated positively), you can pass each user's history to the network, treating each product as a word.
 The network learns, in shocking detail, which products tend to be liked by the same user.

+As always with machine learning models, the details make all the difference.
+In the notebook, I discuss the construction of training data, the importance of tuning hyperparameters, and the various tests one can throw at the model.
+I had to iterate through many configurations to get a model that gave consistently good recommendations.

 # The Notebook